 Then the waiting becomes the problem.

-What accumulates over time
+What Accumulates over Time

 The first year of a child’s life does not get easier in a straight line.
 It gets easier in some ways and harder in others, and the ways it gets harder are the ones that tend to go unacknowledged.